 In comparison, when a woman receives or is given to, it inspires her to want to give.
 There are several reasons behind this, which is for another blog.
 What I want to address here is that because a woman is motivated by giving, she thinks by giving more to her man, it will inspire him to give too.
 She doesn’t realize he is wired differently, and so when her plan doesn’t unfold the way she had intended, resentment starts to build.

 This begins the cycle of giving and resenting and ‘over-doing’.

-For example, this has come up in my own relationship.
-When I help my partner to set up for one of his functions, he happily received my support.
+For example, this came up in my own relationship.
+When I helped my partner to set up for his functions, he happily received my support.
 He said ‘Thank you’ and that’s it.
 It started and stopped there.

-Whereas, when I receive from him such as him tending to tech problems on my website, I start to look for ways that I can give back to him.
-The next day I’ll bring him treats, cook a special meal, or offer him a massage.
+Whereas, when I received from him, such as him tending to tech problems on my website, I would then look for ways that I can give back to him.
+The next day I would usually bring him treats, cook a special meal, or offer him a massage.

 In today’s society, the world normalizes a self-sufficient, on-the-go, multitasking woman.

 How many memes have you seen that portray a woman juggling a stack of papers, kicking a soccer ball, talking on the phone, and stirring a pot in the kitchen?

 Many modern women are conditioned to multi-task, do do do, and work in overdrive.